Each day, about 20 million gallons of sewage flows into the city of Tacoma’s wastewater treatment plants.

 “The focus here has been on recycling and the production of beneficial products—clean water, energy, and soil amendment fertilizer … including biosolids,” said Dan Thompson, division manager of business operations for TAGRO.

-Over 50 percent of the approximately 130 million wet tons of sludge produced nationally each year is treated and applied to cropland, which the U.S. Environmental Protection Agency (EPA) notes is less than 1 percent of U.S. farmland.
-As a fertilizer, it’s popular with some farmers because most wastewater treatment plants give it away for free or sell it at prices that are below than the cost of synthetic fertilizers.
+Over 50 percent of the approximately 4.75 million dry metric tons of biosolids produced nationally each year is treated and applied to cropland.
+As a fertilizer, it’s popular with some farmers because most wastewater treatment plants give it away for free or sell it at prices that are below the cost of synthetic fertilizers.

 The use of biosolids in agriculture is increasingly coming under fire as a potential health and environmental threat, however.
 While some see it as an effective way to close the loop on recycling waste, some scientists, health professionals, and advocates say using biosolids in agriculture is poisoning the nation’s farmland and compounding a number of health risks.
 Advocates argue that without stronger, comprehensive regulations that cover what types of waste can be used in biosolids—and what waste industries are allowed to send into public sewer systems—the nation is taking unknown risks with its food and water supplies, not to mention the health of farmers and people living in farm communities.